Renting Articles

 One of the first questions tenants ask is, "Will I qualify?"
 Screening typically looks at income, credit, rental history, employment, and background checks.
 The goal isn't to disqualify people—it's to make sure the rent is affordable long-term and that tenants aren't overextending themselves financially.
 Taking on more rent than your income or budget allows can create stress for tenants just as much as it creates risk for owners.
 A lease should feel manageable, not stressful.

 Tenants also often ask how long the process takes and what information is reviewed.
-Applications are typically processed as quickly as possible once all documents are submitted (this can take as little as 1 business day or up to a week, depending on quality and completeness of the information provided, and speed of follow-up information requests/clarifications, if any.
+Applications are typically processed as quickly as possible once all documents are submitted (this can take as little as 1 business day or up to a week, depending on quality and completeness of the information provided, and speed of any follow-up requests).
 Screening may include income verification, credit review, rental references, employment confirmation, and a background check.
 Many applicants worry about credit checks hurting their score—these are usually soft or standard screening inquiries and are handled carefully.

 Another common question is "What happens if my application is not approved?"
-If an application is denied, the applicant will be notified in writing.
-The notice will include a general explanation of the reason for the denial and whether information from a screening report—such as credit, criminal, or eviction history—was used in making the decision.
-When a third-party screening report is involved, the notice will also provide the name and contact information of the screening company, along with information on the applicant's right to request a copy of the report and dispute any inaccurate information.
-All application decisions are made using the same written leasing qualification standards and are applied consistently to ensure fairness, transparency, and compliance with state and federal fair housing laws.
-In some situations, and at management's discretion, applicants who do not fully meet the qualification standards may be offered alternative options, such as an approved co-signer or other conditional approvals.
-Co-signers, when allowed, must independently meet income, credit, and screening requirements.
+If an application is denied, the applicant will be notified in writing with a general explanation of the reason.
+When a third-party screening report is involved, the notice will include the screening company's contact information and the applicant's right to request a copy and dispute inaccurate information.
+All decisions are made using the same written qualification standards, applied consistently to ensure fairness and compliance with fair housing laws.
+In some situations, and at management's discretion, applicants who don't fully meet standards may be offered alternatives such as an approved co-signer.
+Co-signers must independently meet all income, credit, and screening requirements.

 Another common concern is cost during the application process.
-Here's what applicants can expect:
+Because all occupants 18 and older must apply individually, households with multiple adults should plan for per-person fees.
+Here's what to expect:

 These fees cover the actual cost of screening and help ensure decisions are fair and consistent for everyone.